-Lucy Harris is a full-service interior design studio based in New York City and has been featured in publications such as Architectural Digest and New York Magazine and seen on NBC's Open House NYC.
+Lucy Harris is a full-service interior design studio based in New York City and has been featured in publications such as WSJ, House Beautiful, Architectural Digest, New York Magazine, Luxe Magazine, 1stdibs Introspective, and seen on NBC's Open House NYC..
 Building on personal histories rooted in design, Lucy and her team create spaces that are reflective of the people who inhabit them, mingled with their own love of modernism.

 Lucy Harris’ process is a collaborative one.
 The studio takes all aspects of its clients’ lives into account to yield a unique narrative for each room.
 From the initial vision through to completion, Lucy Harris ensures that every detail, every accent, every moment is meaningful, intentional and beautiful.